 What To Do While Narrating Bedtime Stories To Toddlers?

-- Be comfortable and flexible: Be comfortably seated and narrate slowly at your pace.
+- Be comfortable and flexible: Sit in comfort and narrate slowly at your pace.
 Making mistakes is okay.
-It may turn funny, as your little one catches the mistake and tries to rectify.
+It may turn funny as your little one catches the mistake and tries to rectify it.
 Make it a routine!

 - You can be silly and curious: Make noises and encourage your little one to join you.
 Repeat phrases in a story.
 Do not worry if your toddler is running around in the middle.
 He might be in action, but his ears are working!!
 Do not restrict yourself to books.
 You may also read out magazines, newspapers, etc.